alaudet/raspi-sump/docs/install.md

   - NOTE that cron has been replaced with systemd.

 \*\*Note take care with your raspisump.conf file if you are using Gmail or any other mail system that requires authentication.
-Your `username` and password will be viewable in the file.
+Your username and password will be viewable in the file.
 You should have a strong password on your account..
 The installer also tightens file security on the file automatically.

 # Edit raspisump.conf

-All configurations are recorded in /home/`username`/raspi-sump/raspisump.conf
+All configurations are recorded in /home/$USER/raspi-sump/raspisump.conf

 See the configuration file for explanations of variables.
 You can choose to take imperial (inches) or metric (centimetres) water level readings.